How We Reviewed AnnualCreditReport.com

 AnnualCreditReport.com vs. IdentityForce

 IdentityForce is one of the top credit monitoring companies in the business.
 It’s earned that place with a robust range of credit monitoring extras that it supplies along with your credit reports.
 Unlike AnnualCreditReport.com, you’ll receive your credit scores along with those reports.
 You’ll also have access to a tracker that lets you view your scores over time and a simulator that shows you how your credit will be impacted if you make a financial change.
 These are great tools, but of course they come at a price.
-You’ll pay roughly $20 per month for these services; only you can decide if the price is worth it.
+You’ll pay roughly $20 or more per month for these services; only you can decide if the price is worth it.

 AnnualCreditReport.com vs. Identity Guard